joeyAghion/spidey-mongo/README.md

 ### Recording Results

 By default, invocations of `record(data)` by the spider simply insert new documents into the result collection.
-If corresponding results may already exist in the collection and should instead be updated, use the `set_result_key` helper (with a proc or method symbol) to specify how to find the document to update:
+If corresponding results may already exist in the collection and should instead be updated, define a `result_key` method that returns a key by which to find the corresponding document.
+The method is called with a hash of the data being recorded:

     class EbaySpider < Spidey::AbstractSpider
       include Spidey::Strategies::Mongo

-      set_result_key ->(data) { data[:auction_id] }
+      def result_key(data)
+        data[:detail_url]
+      end

       # ...
     end